andy-j-block/lymphoma_classifier/README.md

 # Lymphoma Subtype Classifier

-This repo is a work in progess.
-It will be a multi-class classifier looking at three different types of Lymphoma and classifying their sub-type via its immunostained biopsy image.
+This repository contains a multiclass classifier powered by a convolutional neural network that has been trained to identify three unique subtypes of Non-Hodgkin's Lymphoma, specifically Chronic Lymphocytic Leukemia (CLL), Follicular Lymphoma (FL), and Mantle Cell Lymphoma (MCL).

 ## Motivation

 I was diagnosed and treated for Hodgkin's Lymphoma back in 2013-14 and it left an indelible mark on me.
-Thankfully I've been no evidence of disease for almost a decade now, but the experience sparked a newfound interest in human biology and disease.
+Thankfully I've been no evidence of disease for almost a decade now, but the experience led me to discover a newfound interest in human biology and disease.

 Of the myriad tests and procedures I had, one of the fundamental steps that any cancer patient undergoes is the soft tissue biopsy, where a small snippet of the tumor is surgically extracted and analyzed to determine the exact type and subtype of cancer the patient has.
 This analysis is typically done a pathologist and while these folks are very good at their jobs, they are of course prone to error as all humans are.
+This effort is not designed to replace the human being doing the important work of classifying cancer types, but to supplement their work and provide a "second opinion".

 ## Results